Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: -injectivity

 While the above examples show that $\GreenR_1$-injectivity is quite common, there are also many special inverse monoids which are not $\GreenR_1$-injective.
 Indeed, the following examples show that even a one-relator special inverse monoid can fail to be \roi, even if the relator is a reduced (but not cyclically reduced, since this is known to imply $E$-unitarity \cite{Ivanov:2001kl}) word. \begin{example} The inverse monoid $\langle x, y \mid yy' x y x' = 1\rangle$ is not \roi.
 Indeed, the element $y$ is right invertible (since it is a prefix of the defining relator), is easily seen to map to the identity in the maximal group image, but is not equal to $1$ in the monoid.
 The latter point can be seen in $S\Gamma(1)$ (see Figure~\ref{fig3}) where $y$ labels both a loop and a non-loop edge.
 The fact that it labels a loop means it must map to $1$ in the maximal group image, and the fact it labels a non-loop edge means condition (iv) of Proposition~\ref{roiequiv} fails. \end{example}

-\begin{example} The inverse monoid $\langle x, y \mid (xyx) y (x' y' x') = 1\rangle$ is not \roi, although the relator is a reduced (but of course not cyclically reduced, which by \cite{Ivanov:2001kl} would imply the monoid was $E$-unitary).
-Indeed, constructing $S\Gamma(1)$ (see Figure~4) we see that $y$ once again labels both loop and non-loop edges, so again $y$ represents the identity in the maximal group image and condition (iv) of Proposition~\ref{roiequiv} fails.
-We note that in this example, unlike the previous one, there are infinitely many non-loop $y$-edges, as well as infinitely many loop $y$-edges. \end{example}
+\begin{example} The inverse monoid $\langle x, y \mid (xyx) y (x' y' x') = 1\rangle$ is not \roi, although the relator is a reduced word (but of course not cyclically reduced, which by \cite{Ivanov:2001kl} would imply the monoid was $E$-unitary).
+Indeed, constructing $S\Gamma(1)$ (see Figure~4) we see that $y$ once again labels both loop and non-loop edges, so again $y$ represents the identity in the maximal group image and condition (iv) of Proposition~\ref{roiequiv} fails. \end{example}